 It would seem that Lucy would have eaten the chocolate bunny when she was pregnant with Wally, before Cooper's disappearance, when the Laura Palmer case was still active.

 As an aside, the candy box reminds me of Cadbury chocolates and the popularity of Cadbury eggs and bunnies at Easter, a time of resurrection, and Cooper has in effect just been reborn.
-Cadbury Castle is located in Somerset, as is Glastonbury, which is twelve miles away, and is also also comes with its own Arthurian legends, its hillforte having been said to be King Arthur's "Camallatte."
+Cadbury Castle is located in Somerset, as is Glastonbury, which is twelve miles away.
+It also also comes with its own Arthurian legends, the hillforte having been said to be King Arthur's "Camallatte."
 Legend also had that King Arthur slept in a cave beneath either Cadbury or Glastonbury, and would one day return when most needed.
 A causeway that is known as King Arthur's Hunting Track connects Cadbury to Glastonbury Tor.

-It's to be noticed that the bunny box has on it a zigzag design on an egg though in different colors from the Red Room floor.
+It's to be noticed that the bunny box has on it the graphic of an egg decorated with a zigzag design though in different colors from the Red Room floor.
 Another egg has a straight line design and we had observed vertical lines of shadow and light overlaying the electrical outlet as the folds of the Red Room drapes faded away at the house in Rancho Rosa.